mesax1/juanpml/src/content/projects/bucket-io.md

 ## Project Overview

 Bucket.io is a comprehensive marketing technology platform that helps businesses grow leads and increase revenue through high-converting quiz funnels.
-I collaborated with their team to integrate AI and machine learning capabilities for quiz optimization, lead scoring, and conversion rate enhancement.
+I collaborated with their team to integrate Generative AI capabilities for automated marketing funnel quiz creation, and chatbot integration.

 ## Key Contributions

-### AI-Powered Quiz Optimization
+- Integrated LLMs (OpenAI, Anthropic) into existing Marketing Funnel Software and new APIs (Django).
-- Developed machine learning models for dynamic quiz question selection and personalization
+- Implemented RAG for question answering over documents using embeddings and vector search databases.
-- Implemented intelligent quiz flow optimization based on user behavior patterns
-- Created automated A/B testing systems for quiz performance improvement

-### Lead Scoring and Segmentation
-- Built advanced lead scoring algorithms using quiz response data
-- Implemented automated customer segmentation based on quiz interactions
-- Developed predictive models for lead conversion probability assessment

-### Conversion Rate Enhancement
 - Created AI-driven recommendation engines for quiz result personalization
-- Implemented dynamic content optimization for improved user engagement
-- Developed automated funnel optimization based on conversion analytics
+- Integrated Chatbot with memory and context to provide a more engaging and personalized experience.

 ## Impact